 - Softwares set to auto-update will not be applied to new sites added to your Watchful account.

-- There is no way to blacklist add-ons so that they are never in the Add-on Auto Updater list.
+- There is no way to blacklist software so that they are never in the Auto Updater list.

-We built this feature so that decisions regarding "safe" add-ons would be left to the only expert regarding your websites: you.
+We built this feature so that decisions regarding which software were "safe" to automatically update would be left to the only expert regarding your websites: you.